tomic1785/Yugo-M-controller-project/README.md

 * USB B connector.

 ## Updates
+#### 2020-09-14
+* I intend to open-source the project.
+Tidying up the schematics and writing the documentation will take some time though.
+It's a simple design and I have no 'intellectual property' to hide.
 #### 2020-09-09
 * Rev 1.1b prototype is being tested for several days.
 One-button bootloader/reset is working reliably.
 It's ready for production.
 * USB-C and Micro USB daughterboards are designed and ready for production.
 They are yet to be tested (the only concerns are of mechanical nature - sturdiness and fit).